rwilcox/my-learnings-docs/learnings_domain_driven_design.md

 Q: How large is a Bounded Context?
 Large enough to only capture the complete Ubiquitous Language of the isolated business domain, and no larger.

+Contains: Modules, Aggregates, Events, Services

+Only single team should work on a bounded context (ie don't try to split the bounded context up across two teams)

 # Domains